lauraskelton/notes/resume.md

 #### Personal Research ####
-  * used and implemented and optimized, neural networks, genetic algorithms, markov chains, and bayes inference algorithms, over gigabytes of data entirely for fun  (mostly Haskell, some C).
+  * used and implemented and optimized, neural networks, genetic algorithms, Markov chains, and Bayes inference algorithms, over gigabytes of data entirely for fun  (mostly Haskell, some C).

 ### HOBBIES ###
-   * Underwater hockey (was an alternate for 2008 world championships)
+   * Underwater hockey (was an alternate for 2008 world championships).
-   * ironman triathlons
+   * Ironman triathlons
-   * surfing
+   * Surfing